 Can the common cold be prevented?

-The best way to not catch a cold is to wash your hands often and stay away from people who have colds.
-When around people with colds, don't touch your nose or eyes, because your hands may be contaminated with the virus.
+The best way to avoid catching a cold is to wash your hands often and stay away from people who have colds.
+When you are around people with colds, don't touch your nose or eyes.
+Your hands may be contaminated with the virus.

-If you have a cold, cough and sneeze in facial tissue and dispose of the tissue right awayy.
+If you have a cold, cough and sneeze in facial tissue and dispose of the tissue right away.
 Then wash your hands right away.
-Also clean surfaces with disinfectants that kill viruses can halt the spread of the common cold.
+Also, cleaning surfaces with disinfectants that kill viruses can halt the spread of the common cold.
 Rhinoviruses may survive up to 3 hours outside of the nasal lining.